 Succinct and up-to-date plans should provide a positive vision for the future of each area and a framework for addressing housing needs and other economic, social and environmental priorities.

 - support local authorities develop plans that fully meet local needs

 - share our planning knowledge and expertise to help ensure the right development happens in the right place at the right time

 - examine whether local plans have been prepared in accordance with legal requirements and national policy

 Other examinations handled by the Planning Inspectorate include community infrastructure levy examinations and spatial development strategies.

 Our Strategic Plan for 2021 - 2025 sets out our vision, direction and strategic context.

 Our vision is to provide our customers with high quality, timely and efficient services that support the nation’s recovery from the COVID-19 pandemic by engaging, empowering and equipping our workforce and by delivering ambitious policy changes.

 Who we are

-We have around 730 staff and 100 contractors, who work from home or from our offices in Bristol or Cardiff.
+We have around 800 staff and 100 contractors, who work from home or from our office in Bristol.